Enos Semore

+Enos Semore (April 28, 1931 – February 23, 2025) was an American college baseball coach.

+Biography

-Enos Semore was the head baseball coach at the University of Oklahoma from 1969 until 1989.
+Semore was born on April 28, 1931.
+He attended Keota High School and Northeastern State University, where he played baseball and basketball.
+Semore was the head baseball coach at Bacone College from 1963 to 1967 and won a JUCO World Series title in 1967.
+After Bacone he was the head baseball coach at the University of Oklahoma from 1968 until 1989.
 During his tenure, the Sooners won 851 games, six conference championships and played in five College World Series.
 He resigned just days before the start of the 1990 season for medical reasons; assistant Stan Meek served as interim coach that season.
+Semore died on February 23, 2025, at the age of 93.